Federal Background Checks: Fast, Compliant Screening

 How do federal background checks work?

-Federal background checks are conducted by accessing the PACER database to identify any records related to the subject of the background screening.
-Employers may perform these checks directly or partner with a background check provider, like Checkr, to handle the process.
+Federal background checks search the PACER database for federal criminal records.
+Employers can perform these checks directly or partner with a third-party background check provider, like Checkr.

-PACER provides public access to over one billion documents from federal courts.
-Results of a federal background check may include federal felony and misdemeanor convictions across all federal district courts.
+• PACER provides public access to over one billion documents from federal courts.

-After receiving a federal background check report, employers review the records and apply their background check policy on federal employment background check disqualifiers as a guide to determine whether to proceed with the hiring process.
+• Employers review records and apply their background check policy to determine whether to proceed with hiring.

 What does a federal background check include?

-In general, a federal background check reports felony and misdemeanor convictions for offenses prosecuted at the federal level, such as:
+A federal background check typically reports offenses prosecuted at the federal level, including:

 How far back does a federal background check go?

-However, these limitations may not apply if a candidate’s expected salary is $75,000 or higher, or if the employer conducts the search independently (not through a CRA).
+These limitations may not apply if a candidate’s expected salary exceeds $75,000 or if the employer conducts the search independently.

-State and local laws may shorten the lookback period, so it’s important to consult your legal counsel so you can comply with regulations based on your location.
+State and local laws may shorten the lookback period or modify exceptions to these periods.
+That’s why it’s important to consult your legal counsel so you can comply with regulations based on your location and the jurisdiction in which you’re hiring.

 How much does a federal background check cost?

-The cost of a federal background check depends mainly on whether an employer chooses to search PACER independently or partners with a CRA, like Checkr.
-Here’s a look at the costs for each circumstance.
+The cost of a federal background check depends mainly on whether an employer chooses to search PACER independently or partner with a CRA, like Checkr.
+Here’s a look at the costs for each.

 PACER costs